nculwell/MathStudy/CS.md

   * Aho, Sethi, Ullman, 1986. *Compilers: Principles, Techniques, and Tools*

+  AKA "The Dragon Book" due to its well-known cover illustration.
   This is the standard book in the field of compilers, both as an introduction and as a reference.
   This is one book where it's probably worthwhile to buy the latest edition, since compilers *have* changed a lot over the years.
-(There are even older and cheaper editions, though, as this title derives from the even older *Principles of Compiler Design* by Aho and Ullman; they are of historical interest.)
+(There are even older and cheaper editions, though, as this title has roots in *Principles of Compiler Design* by Aho and Ullman.)

 * Scott 2015 (4e), 2009 (3e), 2005 (2e), 1999 (1e), *Programming Language Pragmatics*